electricimp/imp-central-impt/TestingGuide.md

   - A file is treated as test file for IMP agent if `agent` is present in the file name.
 Otherwise, the file is treated as test file for IMP device.
   - By default, all test cases from a test file run either on IMP device or on IMP agent.
 If your test cases are intended to run on both the IMP device and its IMP agent, there is a way to organize this which is described [here](#tests-for-bi-directional-device-agent-communication).
   - A test configuration has a pattern for location and names of the test files included into the test project.
 You specifies this pattern during [test configuration creation or updating](#test-configuration).
 You should have this in mind when naming your test files.
+  - Note, the files are chosen for execution by the tool in an arbitrary order.

 3. Add test cases into your test files.

   - Test case is a class inherited from the *ImpTestCase* class defined by the [*impUnit*](https://github.com/electricimp/impUnit) framework.
   - A test file may have several test cases.
   - There are no rules for test case naming.
 But there is a feature of the [running selective tests](#running-selective-tests).
 You may have it in mind when naming your test cases.
 Test cases may have identical names if they are in different test files.
+  - Note, the test cases from one test file are chosen for execution by the tool in an arbitrary order.

 4. Add and implement test methods (tests) in your test cases.

   - Every test method name should start with `test`.
 There are no other rules for test method naming.
 But there is a feature of the [running selective tests](#running-selective-tests).
 You may have it in mind when naming your test methods.
 Test methods may have identical names if they are in different test cases.
   - A test case may have several test methods (tests).
   - Additionally, any test case may have *setUp()* and *tearDown()* methods:
-    - *setUp()* method may be used to perform the environment setup before execution the tests of the test case.
+    - if exists, *setUp()* is called by the tool before any other methods of the test case.
+It may be used to perform the environment setup before execution the tests of the test case.
-    - *tearDown()* method may be used to clean-up the environment after execution the tests of the test case.
+    - if exists, *tearDown()* is called by the tool after all other methods of the test case.
+It may be used to clean-up the environment after execution the tests of the test case.
+  - Note, all other test methods of one test case are chosen for execution by the tool in an arbitrary order.
+I.e. your tests should be independent and do not assume any particular order of execution.

 A test method may be designed as synchronous (by default) or [asynchronous](#asynchronous-testing).